Adv-R-Programming/Adv-R-Reader/content/syllabus/_index.en.md

    <td style="text-align:left;"> Does not use project management tools. </td>
    <td style="text-align:left;"> Project management is only conducted though messaging, such as on slack. </td>
    <td style="text-align:left;"> User the GitHub issue tracker to set milestones, but does not fill out associated metadata such as who is responsible for the issue and when it is due. </td>
-   <td style="text-align:left;"> Uses the GitHub issue tracker to break down and assign actionable work with all appropriate metadata included. </td>
+   <td style="text-align:left;"> Uses the GitHub issue tracker to break down and assign actionable work with all appropriate metadata (deadline, assignee, etc.) included. </td>
    <td style="text-align:left;border-right:1px solid;"> Uses projects KanBan boards to break down tasks into actionable steps, and track their completion. </td>
    <td style="text-align:left;background-color: #A2CD5A !important;"> <i class="fas fa-check-square fa-2x" style="width: 100%; text-align: center;"></i> </td>
   </tr>